 A metal crossmember is included below the front bumper on Super Duty vehicles called a "BlockerBeam".
 Typical snowplow installations require removal of this BlockerBeam to install the snowplow mounting hardware to the vehicle frame.

-The BlockerBeam must be re-installed if the snowplow frame-mounting hardware is removed from the vehicle to assure proper air bag deployment in a crash.
+The BlockerBeam must be re-installed if the snowplow frame-mounting hardware is removed from the vehicle to ensure proper airbag deployment in a crash.

-GETTING ROADSIDE ASSISTANCE
+ROADSIDE ASSISTANCE